MeghaGajbhiye/PSFT-Workshop/Lab600/LabGuide600.md

 ![](./images/3.png "")

-4. When you are ready, Click Save.
+4. When you are ready, click **Save**.
 The topology should now look as shown below.

 ![](./images/4.png "")